rmrk-team/evm-sample-contracts/contracts/NestingMultiResource/README.md

 - attempthing to mint 0 tokens is not allowed as it makes no sense to pay for the gas without any effect
 - value should accompany transaction equal to a price per mint multiplied by the `numToMint`

-#### `getFallbackURI`

-The `getFallbackURI` is used to retrieve the fallback URI of the collection.

-#### `setFallbackURI`
+#### `mintNesting`

-The `setFallbackURI` is used to set the fallback URI of the collection and accepts one argument:
+The `mintNesting` function is used to mint child NFTs to be owned by the parent NFT and accepts three arguments:

-- `fallbackURI`: `string` type of argument specifying the URI to be used as the fallback URI of the collection
+- `to`: `address` type of argument specifying the address of the smart contract to which the parent NFT belongs to

-#### `isTokenEnumeratedResource`

-The `isTokenEnumeratedResource` is used to check wether the resource ID passed to it represents an enumerated resource:

-- `resourceId`: `uint64` type of argument representing the ID of the resource we are validating
+- `numToMint`: `uint256` type of argument specifying the amount of tokens to be minted

-#### `setTokenEnumeratedResource`

-The `setTokenEnumeratedResource` is used to set a token enumerated resource ID to the passed boolean value and accepts two arguments:

-- `resourceId`: `uint64` type of argument representing the ID of the resource we are setting
+- `destinationId`: `uint256` type of argument specifying the ID of the parent NFT to which to mint the child NFT

-- `state`: `bool` type of argument representing the validity of the resource
+The constraints of `mintNesting` are similar to the ones set out for `mint` function.

 #### `addResourceToToken`